 Assume the same starting position as the kickback.
 Row the dumbbells up to the midsection and then lower them with control.
 These can be done with either a neutral, overhand (pronated), or underhand (supinated) grip.

 Begin by placing the ball between a wall and your body while facing away from the wall.
-The ball should be against your upper and mid back.
+The ball should be against your upper and mid-back.
 Cross the arms across your chest or hold them out in front of you.
-Squat down with control, focusing on maintaining a neutral, upright torso position while executing proper squat mechanics (core/glutes braced, knees out, hips down towards the heels).
+Squat down with control, focusing on maintaining a neutral, upright torso position while executing proper squat mechanics (core/glutes braced, knees out, hips down toward the heels).
 Return to the starting position.
 Note: try not to lean back into the ball, but focus on simply holding the ball between your body and wall as you squat.

 Begin in a similar fashion to the plank with torso on the ball.
 While keeping the core braced hard, carefully allow the ball to roll out in front of you while keeping your forearms on the ball.
 When you feel you are almost at the “point of no return,” contract the abs to bring the ball back to the starting position.
 Note: many will have the tendency to allow the core to sink down as they move through the movement.
-Try to focus on keeping the belly button tucked up towards the spine to maintain a neutral spinal alignment.
+Try to focus on keeping the belly button tucked up toward the spine to maintain a neutral spinal alignment.

-Begin by laying face up on the ground with the ball between your arms, with arms extended behind the head.
+Begin by lying face-up on the ground with the ball between your arms, with arms extended behind the head.
 Contract the abs to crunch up while keeping the ball overhead.
 While doing so, raise the legs to meet the arms above the body.
 Pass the ball between the hands to the feet, and lower the legs and arms back down.
 Perform the movement again, but now pass the ball from the feet back to the hands.
 Focus on maintaining smooth, controlled motions and keeping the core braced every inch of the way.